mapbox/nepomuk/documentation/http.md

-# Directions Transit API
+# Nepomuk API

+Disclaimer: Note that this API is not stable yet and subject to change until we do our first official release.

 ## Route Descriptions

 Many parameters can make up a route.
-The directions transit API provides you with a large set of possible values.
+The nepomuk API provides you with a large set of possible values.
 We provide the following information about journeys, as far as it is available:

 | identifier        | type          | description |